 Is the rail trail a good idea?
 Well, yes of course it is – but how good an idea is it?
 How much will it cost?
 In what ways will it impact all the communities along the line?
 How can it be built?
-What business opportunities will arise from the trail?
+What tourism opportunities will arise from the trail?
 Where will it go exactly?

 This June, an 18-month campaign by CMRT succeeded in raising $150,000 to fund a top-quality and thorough feasibility study to answer these questions and more for a trail spanning two shires.

 Thanks to a $120,000 grant from the Victorian Government, we can now complete a study.
 The study project is a collaboration between CMRT, Central Goldfields Shire Council and Mt Alexander Shire Council.
 The government grant was underwritten by an additional $18,000 in community donations to CMRT, and $6000 each from the two councils.

 The study is important because we know that before government will provide capital funding to build the Castlemaine – Maryborough Rail Trail (we’re estimating about $15 million) they will need to see two things.
 One is significant community support (we’ve proved that!) and the other is a well-researched, objective feasibility study and business case.
 These kind of studies identify the likely costs, risks and benefits of potential projects.
 Hopefully, and we’re quite confident of this, a study will show that the trail’s social and economic benefits outweighs its costs.